mariasantosdev/algoritmo-e-estrutura-de-dados-com-python/README.md

   In this case, a simple search is sufficient because we need to look at all individuals O(n)

   1.6 You want to read the numbers of just the As.
 (This is a tricky one!
 It involves concepts that are covered more in chapter 4.
 Read the answer—you may be surprised!)
+  Even though you only need to read 1/20 of the names in the phone book, the growth rate of the number of operations is still linear.
+This means that even though you're reading only a fraction     of the names, the relationship between the number of names read and the time taken remains proportional.
+In simpler terms, for every name you read, one operation is performed.
+Thus, whether      it's f(x)=x20f(x)=20x​ or f(x)=xf(x)=x, the number of operations increases linearly with the number of names read.
+Consequently, the time complexity for this search remains O(n).